rslewenstein/store-microservices/README.md

 - Basically there are 2 WebApis: Product and Shopping Cart.
 - The Product Api sends a products list or unique product (get by id) to Front-end app, using HTTP requests.
 - The front-end app sends to ShoppingCart Api by HTTP request: [UserId, ProductId, Quantity, Price].
-- The ShoppingCart Api sends by messaging (RabbitMQ) to Products Api: [ProductId and Qunatity].
+- The ShoppingCart Api sends by messaging (RabbitMQ) to Products Api: [ProductId and Quantity].
 - Product Api consumes the queue and update the quantity by ProductId.

 <img src="Util/img/store.jpg" height="400px" />